-Barri Vecchia, along with Murat, is the best area to stay in Barri for the first time due to its close proximity to the top attractions such as Basilica Of San Nicola, Cathedral Of San Sabino, and the Castello Svevo di Bari.
-Barri Vecchia also offers a wide range of restaurants, bars, and shops.
+Bari Vecchia, along with Murat, is the best area to stay in Bari for the first time due to its close proximity to the top attractions such as Basilica Of San Nicola, Cathedral Of San Sabino, and the Castello Svevo di Bari.
+Bari Vecchia also offers a wide range of restaurants, bars, and shops.

 Also known as San Nicola, this is the historic center of the city, located within ancient walls.
 Featuring a traditional medieval layout, it represents the folkloric portion of the city, where many ancient traditions are still practiced.

-The nearby Cathedral Of San Sabino is another stunning attraction, with its incredible crypt and archives still largely intact.
+- the Cathedral Of San Sabino, with its incredible crypt and archives still largely intact.
 Supporting these prominent sites are dozens of smaller churches, all with their own unique beauty and architecture, which you can stroll through to your heart’s content.

 If you like history, you can visit the Civic Museum of Bari which is housed in the Town Hall, and the Nicolaiano Museum, which collection of artifacts pays tribute to St. Nicholas, Bari’s patron saint.